seran/seran.github.io/about.md

 layout: about
 ---

-This is a personal blog of a security researcher.
-I am interested in various domains such as security testing, data-driven application security, data privacy, and applied machine learning for cybersecurity.
+This is a personal blog of a researcher.
+I am interested in various domains such as search-based security testing, and applied machine learning for cybersecurity.

-You can expect security-related articles and how-tos from this blog.